facebook logo

 Gymlacium is made from hemp.
 Visitors with sensitivities to natural fibers may need to take extra precautions or opt not to enter the installation.

 Visitors with limited mobility may wish to visit Gymlacium from the ground level.
-Please request this accommodation when reserving your spot.
-Please inquire about other accommodations available with advance notice for Gymlacium.
+You can request this accommodation when reserving your spot.
+Other accommodations for visiting Gymlacium may be available through an advance request.

 about the artist